Kim completed her BA (Hons.) at Monash University specialising in Behavioural Studies and Anthropology.

 Kim’s research experience lies in the area of social and government research where she has worked with a number of large organisations and departments such as Australia Post, the Department of Health and Human Services, WorkSafe Victoria and the Transport Accident Commission.

-Since joining BWA, she has worked on projects relating to understanding digital inclusion, employing a Pay What You Want pricing mechanism for an up-close animal encounter, the monitoring and evaluation of government-sponsored behaviour change campaigns and increasing influenza immunisations using written communications.
+Since joining BWA, Kim has worked on projects relating to digital inclusion, employing a Pay What You Want pricing mechanism for an up-close animal encounter, the monitoring and evaluation of government-sponsored behaviour change campaigns and increasing influenza immunisations using written communications.

 Kim is particularly interested in the impact of human behaviour on the natural world and has commenced a Behaviour Change PhD scholarship via the Monash Graduate Research Industry Partnership program (GRIP).